 Categories: Dementia & Alzheimer's, Elder Law

 - Estate Planning

-Need Help Planning Your Estate?
+Need Help Planning?

-Don't know where to turn?
+For more tools, visit our Elder Law Resource page for additional content.
 Click here to view/download the Foster Swift estate planning brochure to see what our experienced team of attorneys can do for you.

 E-book Covers Estate Planning Essentials

 Engaging in estate planning, while essential, is often emotional and generates many questions.
 How do I protect my spouse and my children if something happens to me?
 What happens if I become disabled before I pass on?
 Who will take care of my pet after I'm gone?
 How do I pass my business on to my children?
 These questions and more are addressed in Jonathan David’s recently released e-book, “Estate Planning: You Have to Start in Order to Finish.”